rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/migrate-to-out-of-tree-amazon.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/migrate-to-out-of-tree-amazon"/>
 </head>

 Kubernetes is moving away from maintaining cloud providers in-tree.
-In-tree cloud providers have been deprecated, and, in Kubernetes 1.27 and later, have been removed completely.
+In Kubernetes 1.27 and later, the in-tree cloud providers have been removed.

-You can [migrate from an in-tree to an out-of-tree AWS cloud provider](./amazon.md#migrating-to-the-out-of-tree-aws-cloud-provider-for-rke) on Kubernetes 1.26 and earlier.
+You can migrate from an in-tree to an out-of-tree AWS cloud provider on Kubernetes 1.26 and earlier.
 All existing clusters must migrate prior to upgrading to v1.27 in order to stay functional.

 To migrate from the in-tree cloud provider to the out-of-tree AWS cloud provider, you must stop the existing cluster's kube controller manager and install the AWS cloud controller manager.
 There are many ways to do this.
 Refer to the official AWS documentation on the [external cloud controller manager](https://cloud-provider-aws.sigs.k8s.io/getting_started/) for details.